xga0/emoticon_fix/README.md

 ## Testing

-The package includes a test suite.
+The package includes a comprehensive test suite.
 To run the tests:

 ```bash
 pip install -e ".[dev]"